anand-chitte/face-recognition-brain-api-master/README.md

 # SmartBrain
-Final project for The Zero To Mastery - 2019 course
+Final project for The Complete Web Devloper in 2019 - Zero To Mastery Udemy course

 1. Clone this repo
 2. Run `npm install`